-This article is the final project submitted by the authors as a part of their coursework in Executive Programme in Algorithmic Trading (EPAT) at QuantInsti.
+This article is the final project submitted by Jasbir Singh and mentored by Nitin Aggarwal as a part of the coursework in Executive Programme in Algorithmic Trading (EPAT) at QuantInsti.
 Do check our Projects page and have a look at what our students are building.

 This article examines profits from trading using the dispersion strategy based on the correlation of stocks, volatility of Index.
 Dispersion helps the trader take a view on volatility only (assuming that correlation mean reverts) and, therefore, it is made sure that delta risk is hedged by buying or selling futures.
 In this strategy, both long and short positions are built on volatility and with more strategies available nowadays it is better to use strategies which take advantage of relative values rather than absolutes.
 This limits the amount of money at risk in one direction.

 To be specific, dispersion trading capitalizes on overpricing of index options in relation to individual options when the correlation is high.
 Depending on the value of correlation between individual stocks, the dispersion can be traded by selling the index options and buying options on index components or by buying index options and selling options on index components.
 In recent years there have been many hypotheses as to why dispersion trading is profitable.
 The most well-received theory is market inefficiency which states that supply and demand in the options market drive the premiums which deviate from their theoretical value.
 In the study from 1996 to 2005, this was proved when dispersion trading stopped being profitable after 2000.